mjhasbach/material-qna/README.md

     - `npm install`
 5. Pick a SQL dialect supported by [Sequelize](http://docs.sequelizejs.com/).
 If MySQL, skip this step.
 If not, download the appropriate client.
 For example (PostgreSQL):
     - `npm install pg`
-6. Rename `server/server_config_example.js` to `server_config.js` and configure the necessary options:
+6. Rename `server/server_config_example.js` to `server_config.js` and configure the necessary options
-7. Start the server
+7. Start the server:
     - `node ./server/server.js`

 Upon starting the server, if there are no users, an administrator will be created with a username of `admin` and password of `password`.